Aldrei/liffey/README.md

 npm run db:reset

 # Inserting data from dump works well(the dump should be in invisible columns mode to avoid errors about columns name changed).
 Remember that some tables was renamed, read src/database/docker-entrypoint-initdb.d/CHANGELOG.md
+# The script db:insert call the docker-entrypoint-initdb.d/entrypoint.sh, so run it directly in your machine won't work.
 npm run db:insert
 ```

+## Docker

+Read compose.yml to understand.
+The script db:insert call the docker-entrypoint-initdb.d/entrypoint.sh, so run it directly in your machine won't work.

 ### So far, so good!